charlenemayy/vimrc/README.md

-config file for vim to make it pretty and pink
+config file for vim to make it pretty n pink